Encyclopedia … combined with a great Buyer's Guide!

 OEM laser modules can contain laser diodes, lamp-pumped lasers, diode-pumped solid-state lasers, gas lasers or (less frequently) other types of lasers.
 Additional optical elements for beam shaping and possibly for nonlinear frequency conversion may be included in the housing.
 For example, there are green laser modules, generating laser beams at the common 532-nm wavelength (frequency-doubled Nd:YAG).
 The light output may be provided as a free-space laser beam alternatively through an optical fiber.

-Often, but not always, an OEM laser has its own complete enclosure, even if the device is to be integrated in a larger product with an own closed housing.
+Often, but not always, an OEM laser has its own complete enclosure, even if the device is to be integrated into a larger product with an own closed housing.
 That further supports the separation of responsibilities between laser manufacturer and system integrator.

 Special Aspects of OEM Lasers